Velrok/static-web-gen/content/blog/2013-07-04-clojure-lesson-learned.markdown

 ## likes

 The best thing about Clojure are its persistent and immutable data structures.
-Immutable meand that one can not change a basic data structure in place.
+Immutable meant that one can not change a basic data structure in place.
 If you need to add a thing to a vector you simple call a function that returns a new vector.
 This is where the persistent part kicks in.